mss423/mss423.github.io/_pages/about.md

 ---

-***Latest Publication News:*** We have been accepted to present at *AAMAS 2023* in London this summer on our paper ["Analysis of a Learning Based Algorithm for Budget Pacing"](https://arxiv.org/abs/2205.13330).
-Hope to see some old friends and make some new ones while we're there!
+***Latest Publication News:*** Our paper "Generalized Reductions: Making any Hierarchical Clustering Fair and Balanced with Low Cost" has been accepted for publication at ICML 2023 in Hawaii!
+We are very eager to present this state-of-the-art result later in the summer.

 ---